 Turkey Stock Directions

-- In a large stock pot, add the turkey parts and remaining ingredients and bring to a boil.
+- Once the turkey parts are cleaned and in the stock pot, add the filtered water and remaining ingredients and bring to a boil.

-- Remove the large turkey and vegetable parts with thongs then pour the stock into a bowl or pitcher through a wire mesh sieve to separate out any remaining chunks.
+- When complete, remove the turkey parts and vegetable chunks with thongs or a spider strainer then pour the stock into a bowl or pitcher through a wire mesh sieve to separate out any remaining chunks.

 - If desired, allow the stock to rest for the fat to float to the top and spoon out or use a fat separator.